Shinn Fund Recipients

 Locust Pocus

 Robinia is a small North American genus of black locust trees.
 Two species found in North Carolina, Robinia hartwigii and Robinia viscosa, are critically imperiled.
 R. hartwigii is endemic solely to granite outcrops near Highlands, NC.
-Brandon Wheeler’s research will focus on understanding their evolutionary relationships as well as their taxonomic validity.
-DNA sequence data from this project will highlight effective conservation strategies by identifying possible deleterious effects of small population sizes and interbreeding that could imperil both species in the future.
-Brandon will also spend time leading hikes to see these plants in order to promote their conservation in their native range, which is rapidly being developed.
+Brandon Wheeler’s research focused on understanding their evolutionary relationships as well as their taxonomic validity.
+DNA sequence data from this project highlights effective conservation strategies by identifying possible deleterious effects of small population sizes and interbreeding that could imperil both species in the future.
+Brandon also spent time leading hikes to see these plants in order to promote their conservation in their native range, which is rapidly being developed.

 Brandon Wheeler, Western Carolina University